dan-v/rattlesnakeos-stack/README.md

 ## Features
 * Based on latest AOSP 9.0 (Android P)
 * Support for <b>Google Pixel, Pixel XL, Pixel 2, Pixel 2 XL</b>
-* Updates and monthly security fixes delivered through OTA updates - no need to manually flash your device
+* Monthly software and firmware security fixes delivered through built in OTA updater
 * Maintain [verified boot](https://source.android.com/security/verifiedboot/) with a locked bootloader just like official Android but with your own personal signing keys
 * Latest Chromium [browser](https://www.chromium.org) and [webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview)
 * Latest [F-Droid](https://f-droid.org/) client and [privileged extension](https://gitlab.com/fdroid/privileged-extension)
-* No Google apps pre-installed
+* Free of Google’s apps and services

 ## What is rattlesnakeos-stack
 Rather than providing random binaries of RattlesnakeOS to install on your phone, I've gone the route of creating a cross platform tool, `rattlesnakeos-stack`, that provisions all of the [AWS](https://aws.amazon.com/) infrastructure needed to continuously build your own personal RattlesnakeOS, with your own signing keys, and your own OTA updates.
-It uses [AWS Lambda](https://aws.amazon.com/lambda/features/) to provision [EC2 Spot Instances](https://aws.amazon.com/ec2/spot/) that build RattlesnakeOS and upload artifacts to [S3](https://aws.amazon.com/s3/).
+It uses [AWS Lambda](https://aws.amazon.com/lambda/features/) to provision [EC2 spot instances](https://aws.amazon.com/ec2/spot/) that build RattlesnakeOS and upload artifacts to [S3](https://aws.amazon.com/s3/).
 Resulting OS builds are configured to receive over the air updates from this environment.
 It only costs a few dollars a month to run (see FAQ for detailed cost breakdown).

 ![](/images/overview.png?raw=true)

 ## Prerequisites
-* An AWS account - you can [create an AWS account](https://portal.aws.amazon.com/billing/signup) if you don't have one.
+* An AWS account.
+You'll need to [create an AWS account](https://portal.aws.amazon.com/billing/signup) if you don't have one.
   * <b>If this is a new AWS account, make sure you launch at least once paid instance before running through these steps.</b>  To do this you can navigate to the [EC2 console](https://us-west-2.console.aws.amazon.com/ec2/), click `Launch instance`, select any OS, pick a `c5.4xlarge`, and click `Review and launch`.
-After it launches you can terminate the instance through the console.
+After it launches successfully you can terminate the instance through the console.
-* You'll need AWS credentials with `AdministratorAccess` access.
+* In the AWS web console, you'll need to setup AWS credentials with `AdministratorAccess` access.
 If you're not sure how to do that, you can follow [this step by step guide](https://serverless-stack.com/chapters/create-an-iam-user.html).
+You'll need the generated AWS Access Key and Secret Key for the next step.
-* Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) for your platform and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) it to use these credentials by default.
+* On your local computer, install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) for your platform and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) it to use the credentials from previous step.
-* [Setup an SSH keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the EC2 console and download the key.
+* In the AWS console, [setup an SSH keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and download the key to your local computer.
 You'll use this keypair name when deploying your stack and you'll use this key if you want to SSH into the launched EC2 spot instances.

 ## Installation of rattlesnakeos-stack tool
 The easiest way is to download a pre-built binary from the [Github Releases](https://github.com/dan-v/rattlesnakeos-stack/releases) page.
-The other option is to compile from source (see `Build from Source` section).
+The other option is to compile from source (see `Build from Source` section below).

 ## Deployment of stack using rattlesnakeos-stack tool
 The `rattlesnakeos-stack` tool will handle deploying your stack - which is just all the required AWS infrastructure needed to run ongoing builds of RattlesnakeOS.
-After initial deployment, your first build will automatically start; by default it is configured to build on a weekly basis after this (see the FAQ for details on how to modify build schedule).
+After initial deployment, your first build will automatically start; by default it is configured to build every 2 weeks after this (see the FAQ for details on how to modify build schedule).
 When deploying your stack with `rattlesnakeos-stack`:
 * Pick a unique name to replace `rattlesnakeos-<yourstackname>` in the commands below. <b>Note: this name has to be unique or it will fail to provision.</b>
 * Provide the SSH keypair name that you created in the prerequisite steps to replace `<yourkeyname>` in commands below.